 Click below to see hi-tech contributions from other visitors to this page...

-amongst other things.
-This modelling predicts the distribution and resulting ground level concentrations of contaminants emanating from stacks and other sources of industrial air pollution.
-We use models with names such as CALPUFF and AERMOD.
+Among other things, air quality consultants use computers in meteorology to conduct dispersion modelling.
+The model predicts the distribution and ground level concentrations of contaminants coming from stacks and other industrial sources.
+Models such as CALPUFF and AERMOD are used.

 Search this site for more information now.